fluidself/fluidself.org/_books/art/improv-wisdom.md

 - Become a confident mistake-maker.
 Lighten up.

-- Try bricolage--use what is there artfully.
+- Try bricolage—use what is there artfully.

 - Admitting a mistake shows character.

 * **Try this:** Take a risk.
 Check out a new restaurant with cuisine that is unfamiliar to you.
 Order something you have never tried that seems as if it might be appealing.
 Expand your world of culinary experience.

-**THE ELEVENTH MAXIM: ACT NOW**
+### THE ELEVENTH MAXIM: ACT NOW

 - The essence of improvising is action.